-There is no one-size-fits-all plan for building larger thigh and hip muscles, which means adjustments may be necessary as you try out our recommended exercises and diet plans.
+There is no one-size-fits-all plan for building larger hip and thigh muscles, which means adjustments may be necessary as you try out our recommended exercises and diet plans.
 One way to counter genetic disadvantages is by taking supplements.

 The Bottom Line on Getting Bigger Thighs

 Like any physical transformation, pumping up thighs and hips doesn’t happen overnight.
 It requires a combination of weightlifting, nutrition, and diet decisions.

 If you work out and eat mindfully, though, chances are that you’re going to see results.
 Be patient, work hard, and remember to celebrate your gains.

 While building the muscle in your thighs and hips, you'll also be building a bigger booty - it's a win-win situation.